suriyun-production/mmorpg-kit-docs/docs/pages/_generating/106-character-model.md

 * * *

-After done you can save it as prefab (drag to any folder in `Project` tab).
+After done you can save it as prefab (drag to any folder in `Project` window).